 4. Use surveys to track the impact on employees.

-You may also want to identify and track key metrics to uncover any areas of concern.
+You should identify and track key metrics to uncover particular areas of concern.
 Examples of relevant KPIs would be:

 5. Use OKRs to bring teams into alignment.